 - However, the National Commission of Women says that this matter cannot be linked to uniform civil code.
 Nevertheless, it should be banned in order to protect the interests of Muslim women.

-- The Supreme Court has also declared that this practice is unconstitutional and not protected by Article 25 which regards the freedom of religion.
+- The Supreme Court has also declared that this practise is unconstitutional and not protected by Article 25 which regards the freedom of religion.
 Also in December 2016, the Allahabad High Court had said that no personal law board was above the constitution.

 - Experts also opine that only the essential or integral features and aspects of a religion are protected by the Constitution.
 Triple talaq was not an integral feature of Islam.

-Challenges in banning triple talaq
+Challenges in banning Triple Talaq

 - Religious groups infer the banning of a traditional practice sanctified by Sharia as interfering in the religious aspects of minorities.